onqtam/headjack/src/digital_footprint.md

 This is a rough scetch and we've omitted things such as edits, DMs, etc. Today we're left with only what product managers in Big Tech have decided is worthwhile for them to implement.
 For example we're unable to react or comment on the reaction of someone else.
 Does it always make sense to do so?
 No, but it should be possible.
 We're limited to the lowest common denominator of functionality.

 ██████████████████████████████████████████████████████████████████
-# The 2D visibility & accessibility matrix
+# The 2D visibility/accessibility matrix
 ██████████████████████████████████████████████████████████████████

 <!-- The other spectrum is visibility - from **private** (personal) to **shared in a group** and to **public**. -->

-Let's consider the visibility spectrum - from **private** (personal) on one end to **public** on the other and **shared in some group** in between.
+Let's consider the visibility spectrum - from **private** (personal) on one end to **public** on the other and **shared in some group** in between (anonymity will be explored elsewhere).
 Example: a fully private comment is basically a note to yourself.
-This is what's possible today for 3 of the biggest platforms:
+Here's what's possible with 3 Big Tech platforms:

 <div>
 <style type="text/css" scoped>